tableau/webdataconnector/docs3/wdc_overview.md

 WDC 3.0 has the following components.

 ### Extensible Protocol Server
-The Extensible Protocol Server (EPS)
+The Extensible Protocol Server (EPS) is the server that runs your web data connector.
+An EPS-based connector is a web application that doesn’t require a web server.

 ### TACO Toolkit
 The TACO Toolkit is the command-line interfact that you use to create, build, and package your web data connector.
 Use the TACO Toolkit to generate template files for a variety of connector types and then edit the files for your specific connector.
 For more  information about creating connectors, see [Create a Connector](wdc_create_connector.md).